-Progressive multifocal leukoencephalopathy is a central nervous system infection of oligodendrocytes by a human papovavirus resulting in large lesions and demyelination.
+Progressive multifocal leukoencephalopathy (PML) is a central nervous system infection of oligodendrocytes by a human papovavirus resulting in large lesions and demyelination.

 The virus has been named as JC virus after John Cunningham, from whom it was first isolated.